 Early in 2008, Pi welcomed its third and current artistic director, Richard Wolfe.
 The company is now building a vision that puts the role of authorial voice at the centre of its activities and programming choices.
 2009’s highly regarded Canadian premiere of after the quake introduced our audiences to the distinct voice of Japanese author Haruki Murakami.
 In 2013, Pi presented the Vancouver premiere of Mark O'Rowe's Terminus to rave reviews, eight Jessie Award nominations and three wins.
 This was followed by the world-premiere of Pi's first playwright-in-residence Sean Devine's Except in the Unlikely Event of War, which was nominated for three awards.

 In 2015, Pi celebrated its 30th anniversary.
 In January, Pi toured its 2014 site-specific production of Jordi Mand's Between the Sheets to Victoria and in April we presented the second Canadian English-language professional production of Sarah Kane's Blasted.
-Blasted was nominated for eight Jessie Awards (Outstanding Lighting, Set, and Sound; Performance by an Actor, Actress and Supporting Actor; Outstanding Direction and Outstanding Production) and won three, including one for Richard Wolfe for outstanding direction.
+Blasted was nominated for eight Jessie Awards and won three, including one for Richard Wolfe for outstanding direction.

 2016 marked a year of premieres for Pi.
 We introduced the Lost Words series, conceived and developed by Pi's Artistic Associates Pippa Mackie and Jeff Gladstone.
 In March 2016, we hosted a concert featuring our composer, Gordon Grdina, and vocalist, Fathieh Honari, for our production of Ayad Akhtar's The Invisible Hand.
-This Canadian premiere of The Invisible Hand was nominated for eight Jessie Awards (Outstanding Lighting, Set, Costumes, and Musical Composition; Performance by an Actor in a Lead and Supporting Role; Outstanding Direction; and Outstanding Production) and won the award for outstanding lighting.
+This Canadian premiere of The Invisible Hand was nominated for eight Jessie Awards and won the award for outstanding lighting.

-And we've just produced the world premiere of Long Division by Peter Dickinson.
+Last season we produced the world premiere of Long Division by Peter Dickinson.
 This exploration into the mathematics of human connection features an all-star cast and creative team.
-It premiered in November 2016 at Gateway Theatre, and will receive an encore production at the Annex Theatre in downtown Vancouver from April 26-30th, 2017.
-We're also being presented by Boca del Lupo as a part of their Micro Performance Series with Amy Lee Lavoie's Genetic Drift from April 5-8th, 2017.
+It premiered in November 2016 at Gateway Theatre, and received an encore production at the Annex Theatre in downtown Vancouver from April 26-30th, 2017.
+Long Division was nominated for Outstanding Set for the Jessie Awards.
+We were also presented by Boca del Lupo as a part of their Micro Performance Series with Amy Lee Lavoie's Genetic Drift from April 5-8th, 2017.
+Pi ended an exceptional season with a reading of Leanna Brodie's The Paradise Arms, a new English translation of Olivier Sylvestre's La beauté du monde.